Comparative Literature and Society

 Concentration in Comparative Literature and Society

-- Two courses with a CPLS designator.
-CL-- courses, i.e. courses cross-listed between ICLS and other departments, may also be counted toward this requirement (6-8 points)
+Two courses with a CPLS designator.
+CL– courses, i.e. courses cross-listed between ICLS and other departments, may also be counted toward this requirement (6-8 points)

-- Two seminars in a humanities or social science discipline other than literature (e.g. Architecture, Anthropology, Art History, Economics, Gender & Sexuality Studies, History, Law, Linguistics, Music, Political Science, Race & Ethnicity Studies, Sociology…).
+Two seminars in a humanities or social science discipline other than literature (e.g. Architecture, Anthropology, Art History, Economics, Gender & Sexuality Studies, History, Law, Linguistics, Music, Political Science, Race & Ethnicity Studies, Sociology…).
 The two courses must be grounded in the same disciplinary approach but don’t have to be offered by the same department or program (6-8 points)

-- One course focusing on a specific national or regional literature or culture, chosen from any discipline (3-8 points)
+One course focusing on a specific national or regional literature or culture, chosen from any discipline (3-4 points)

-- (Optional) Senior Thesis (CPLS 3995) (3 points) year-long course
+7. (Optional) Senior Thesis (CPLS UN3995) (3 points)

 Students should consult frequently with the DUS to ensure that their program of study develops in consonance with the intellectual project described in the focus statement that was presented as part of the admissions process.
 The faculty understands that this statement is itself a work in progress, but also that it serves as a useful guide to the student's academic pursuits and course selection.